Celebrity Spotlight: Elektragaaz

 Are there musical influences of yours that came into play when you worked on Elektragaaz?
 Which artists?

-See also Sammi’s Favorite Things: Gabriel & Co.
-Jewelry At The Emmys
+See also Sammi's Favorite Things: Mingle Mocktails

 Kathy: Mainly, my musical influences are classical, although I often utilize world music ideas for my contributions.